Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly specifies verb ('return'), resource ('artifact paths plus existence flags'), and scope ('for a specific run').
-It explicitly states what it does NOT do ('does not load any artifact payload'), which distinguishes it from sibling tools that might load or process artifacts.
+The description clearly states the verb 'Return' and the resource 'artifact paths plus existence flags for a specific run'.
+It also clarifies what it does not do ('Does not load any artifact payload'), which helps distinguish it from potential sibling tools that might load payloads.
+However, it does not explicitly differentiate from siblings by name.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.